UniTime/unitime-doc/edit-instructor-roles.md

 Type in a name (or a part of a name) of a person.
 The list of matching people will appear.
 Select one person by clicking on the appropriate line or using keyboard Up and Down arrows and Enter to confirm the selection.

 Only roles with the Instructor toggle checked are listed in the Role drop down.
-See [Roles](roles) for more details.
+See [Roles](roles) for more detail.

 If the instructor already exists in the department, it will have the role assigned.
 An instructor record will be created for a new person.